7022AceRobotics/2025-Scouting-App/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve functionality or fix bugs.

 ## License
-This project is licensed under the GPL 2.0 License.
+This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE.txt) file for details.

 ## Contact
 For inquiries or feature requests, open an issue on GitHub.